collective/collective.developermanual/source/templates_css_and_javascripts/diazo.rst

 * Nginx web server transform module

-Diazo theming can be used together with Plone where enhanced support is provided by the 'plone.app.theming package <http://http://pypi.python.org/pypi/plone.app.theming>'.
+Diazo theming can be used together with Plone where enhanced support is provided by the `plone.app.theming package <http://http://pypi.python.org/pypi/plone.app.theming>`_.
-(This is the plone integration package for Diazo, like `collective.xdv package <http://pypi.python.org/pypi/collective.xdv>` was the integration package fro XDV)
+(This is the plone integration package for Diazo, like `collective.xdv package <http://pypi.python.org/pypi/collective.xdv>`_ was the integration package fro XDV)
 Technically, plone.app.theming adds a Plone settings panel (Diazo) and does XSL transformation in Zope's post-publication hook using lxml library.

 The community (Martin Aspeli) is currently working on an online theme editing interface, so designers can make a diazo theme for a Plone site entirely through the web.
-For more information, have a look at his 'branch of plone.app.theming <https://github.com/plone/plone.app.theming/tree/optilude-ace>'.
+For more information, have a look at his `branch of plone.app.theming <https://github.com/plone/plone.app.theming/tree/optilude-ace>`_.

 Diazo can be used standalone with `Diazo package <http://pypi.python.org/pypi/diazo>`_ to theme any web site, whether it's Wordpress, Joomla, Drupal or a custom in-house PHP solution from the year 2000.